10 Must-Have Customer Service Tools for a 5-star Support

 Userlike is a live chat customer service tool that connects business owners to their clients.
 The idea behind it is that you have a message center that unifies incoming queries, no matter where they are.

 This allows customer support teams to respond to emails, WhatsApp, text messages, calls, website chatbots and much more, all in one of the most powerful customer support tools in terms of chat.
-Plans for teams start at $90/month.

 TeamSupport

-In short, this is a ticketing system with powerful analytics reports that enhances your work.
+In short, this is a ticketing system with powerful analytics reports that enhance your work.
 With this tool, teams can prevent concerns, reply quickly, collaborate on solutions and pay closer attention to their clients.
-Paid plans start at $49/agent/month.

 Tidio